crate-ci/typos/README.md

 teh = "teh"
 ```

-For localized content, you can disable spell checking of file contents while still checking the file name:
+For cases like localized content, you can disable spell checking of file contents while still checking the file name:
 ```toml
 [type.po]
 extend-globs = ["*.po"]